user-simon/dandy/docs/pages/basics.rst

 Indexing
 --------

-- Components in all vector expressions can be retrieved either with :cpp:func:`detail::expression_base::at`:
+- Components in all vector expressions can be retrieved either with :cpp:func:`impl::expression_base::at`:

   .. code-block:: C